ralna/GALAHAD/doc/Python/psls_intro.rst

 Orderings to reduce the bandwidth, as implemented in HSL's ``MC61``, are due to

   J. K. Reid and J. A. Scott,
-  ``Ordering symmetric sparse matrices for small profile and wavefront''.
+  ''Ordering symmetric sparse matrices for small profile and wavefront''.
   *International Journal for Numerical Methods in Engineering* **45**  (1999) 1737-1755.